mercari/gaurun/SPEC.md

 }
 ```

-When Gaurun receives an invalid request(for example, malformed body is included), a status of response it returns is 400(Bad Request).
+When Gaurun receives the invalid request(for example, malformed body is included), the status of response it returns is 400(Bad Request).

 ### GET /stat/go